Axway/agents-kong/README.md

 ## Development

+Each agent is built and run independently

-In development you can run the agents by running `go run ./cmd/main.go`.
+In development you can run an agent by running `go run ./cmd/discovery/discovery.go` or `go run ./cmd/discovery/traceability.go`.
 You do not need to build the binary for agents on every change.

 ## Build and run the binary